FPtje/GLuaFixer/README.md

 You can easily run GLuaFixer in your own Workflows using the included Reusable Workflow.

 ### Setup
-To run GLuaFixer on all of your PRs, create a new file in your respository: `.github/workflows/glualint.yml` with the following contents:
+To run GLuaFixer on all of your PRs, create a new file in your repository: `.github/workflows/glualint.yml` with the following contents:
 ```yml
 name: GLuaFixer